lagotto/lagotto/docs/index.md

 *From: Fenner M, Lin J (2013).
 Altmetrics in Evolution: Defining & Redefining the Ontology of Article-Level Metrics. [http://dx.doi.org/10.3789/isqv25no2.2013.04](http://dx.doi.org/10.3789/isqv25no2.2013.04).*

+## Data-Level Metrics

+The collection of metrics shouldn't be limited to journal articles, but should include all relevant research outputs, e.g. datasets (data-level metrics) and software (software-level metrics).

 ## Lagotto

 Lagotto is an Open Source application started in March 2009 by the Open Access publisher [Public Library of Science (PLOS)](http://www.plos.org/).
 Lagotto retrieves data from a wide set of services ([sources](/docs/sources)).
 Some of these sources represent the actual channels where users are directly viewing, sharing, discussing, citing, recommending the works (e.g., Twitter and Mendeley).
 Others are third-party vendors which provide this information (e.g., CrossRef for citations).